borysrybak/information-and-user-action-bot-scenario/README.md

 ### Description

-This repository contains a proof of concept materials and [Java](https://java.com/pl/download/) code examples that were used in the creation and implementation of information and user action bot scenario  ([QnA Maker](https://www.qnamaker.ai/) + [Wit.ai](https://wit.ai/)).
+This repository contains a proof of concept materials and [Java](https://java.com/pl/download/) code examples that were used in the creation and implementation of information and user action bot scenario ([QnA Maker](https://www.qnamaker.ai/) + [Wit.ai](https://wit.ai/)) in [Generali Greece](https://www.generali.gr/en/).

 Engagement included: